-In this collection of writings, including nine new chapters never before available in book form, Watts displays the intelligence, playfulness of thought, and simplicity of language that has made him so perennially popular as an interpreter of Eastern thought for Westerners.
-He draws on a variety of religious traditions, and covers topics such as the challenge of seeing one’s life "just as it is," the Taoist approach to harmonious living, the limits of language in the face of ineffable spiritual truth, and the psychological symbolism of Christian thought.
+In this collection of writings, Alan Watts displays the intelligence, playfulness of thought, and simplicity of language that has made him so perennially popular as an interpreter of Eastern thought for Westerners.
+Drawing on a variety of religious traditions, he presents the dilemma of seeking your true self—to “become what you are.”
+Once called “the godfather of Zen in America,” Watts also covers topics such as the challenge of seeing one’s life “just as it is,” the Taoist approach to harmonious living, the limits of language in the face of ineffable spiritual truth, and psychological symbolism in Christian thought.

 This book is part of the Shambhala Pocket Library series.

 The Shambhala Pocket Library is a collection of short, portable teachings from notable figures across religious traditions and classic texts.
 The covers in this series are rendered by Colorado artist Robert Spellman.
 The books in this collection distill the wisdom and heart of the work Shambhala Publications has published over 50 years into a compact format that is collectible, reader-friendly, and applicable to everyday life.